 Sophisticated style is the best way to sum up the decor for this West End based-hotel.
 The 216 guest rooms and suites are decorated in a sleek, modern look yet they still give a warm, inviting vibe to guests.
 Grab a meal at the in-house restaurant Blue Duck Tavern, take a dip in the sky-lit indoor swimming pool and whirlpool or workout in the 24-hour fitness center.
 You can even bring along your four-legged friend as this is a pet-friendly hotel.
-This is a smoke-free hotel so leave those cigarettes at home.
+Be sure to take advantage of their complimentary car service to The White House, CityCenterDC and Embassy Row.
 METRO: Foggy Bottom

 Glamour meets tradition at the posh St. Regis hotel located just two blocks from The White House.
 Opened in 1926 by founder John Jacob Astor IV, the rooms have welcomed royalty, diplomats, celebrities and refined business travelers from all over the world.
 Guests may take their pick from different styles of elegant rooms and spacious suites.
 Every night at 6 p.m., the hotel offers a champagne sabering ritual in the lobby and patrons may induldge in breakfast, lunch and dinner at the restaurant's signature restaurant, Decanter, located adjacent to the lobby.
 Metro: McPherson Square